Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 }
 ```

 That's it!
-If you test the game... it should not be different.
-Except this time you can use a gamepad or easily update your input bindings, thanks to the action functions.
+If you test the game... nothing should be visibly different, but you can now use a gamepad or change input bindings more easily thanks to the action functions.

 ## Conclusion

-With the two previous steps, we implemented scene management and our new `SceneMenu` and `SceneGameOver`, and allow the player to control the game with different kinds of input.
+With the two previous steps, we implemented scene management, added `SceneMenu` and `SceneGameOver`, set up a handy `Camera` class, and allowed the player to control the game with different kinds of input.

-In the next and last lesson, we will wrap up everything and add the little small details that will make our demo game shine!
+In the next and final lesson, we will wrap up everything and add the small finishing touches that make our demo game shine!